rbms-bsc/DCRMR/_pages/Title/Title-proper.md

 <a name="1.21.382.2">1.21.382.2</a> If there is no word or phrase obviously intended as a title, transcribe the text as found through at least a relatively distinctive word or phrase.
 If the distinctive word or phrase is not near the beginning of the transcription, less important words or phrases preceding it may be omitted, using the mark of omission.
 Do not, however, abridge the transcription before the sixth word.
 If the text is very lengthy, end the transcription at the first grammatically acceptable place after a distinctive word or phrase; the omitted material may be summarized in a [Note on title](/DCRMR/title/Note-on-title/) if considered important (see [1.29.35.3](/DCRMR/title/Note-on-title/#1.29.35.3)).

-### 1.21.383 Two or more works with a collective title on a single sheet
+### 1.21.383 Two or more expressions with a collective title on a single sheet

-<a name="1.21.383.1">1.21.383.1</a> If there are two or more works printed on a single sheet having a collective title, transcribe only the collective title as the title proper.
-Make a formal or informal contents note for the works (see [Note on manifestation, 9.3.32](/DCRMR/additional-notes/Note-on-manifestation/#9332-contents-notes)).
+<a name="1.21.383.1">1.21.383.1</a> If a resource printed on a single sheet contains two or more expressions and has a collective title, transcribe only the collective title as the title proper.
+Make a formal or informal contents note for the expressions (see [Note on manifestation, 9.3.32](/DCRMR/additional-notes/Note-on-manifestation/#9332-contents-notes)).

-### 1.21.384 Two or more works without a collective title on a single sheet
+### 1.21.384 Two or more expressions without a collective title on a single sheet

-<a name="1.21.384.1">1.21.384.1</a> If there are two or more works printed on a single sheet that does not have a collective title, transcribe as the title proper the first title or opening words of the text.
+<a name="1.21.384.1">1.21.384.1</a> If a resource printed on a single sheet contains two or more expressions but does not have a collective title, transcribe as the title proper the first title or opening words of the text.
 Make a formal or informal contents note and include in it the titles of the additional works (see [Note on manifestation, 9.3.32](/DCRMR/additional-notes/Note-on-manifestation/#9332-contents-notes)).
 If the sheet is printed on both sides and it is impossible to determine which side should be read first, make a separate metadata description for each side of the sheet, and include a formal “With, on verso” note in each record (see [Issued with, 9.34.3.1](/DCRMR/additional-notes/Issued-with/#9.34.3.1)).

-### 1.21.385 Two or more works with separate publication, distribution, etc., statements on a single sheet
+### 1.21.385 Two or more expressions or manifestations with separate publication, distribution, etc., statements on a single sheet

-<a name="1.21.385.1">1.21.385.1</a> If there are two or more works printed on a single sheet and each has its own publication, distribution, etc., statement, or there is other conclusive evidence that they were intended to be separately issued, make a separate description for each work that was intended to be issued separately.
-Include a formal “With” note in each record indicating that the works were printed on a single sheet and that they were “intended to be separated” (see [Issued with, 9.34.3.1](/DCRMR/additional-notes/Issued-with/#9.34.3.1).
-If there are two or more works printed on a single sheet giving the appearance that they were possibly intended to be separated, but there is no conclusive evidence that this is the case, follow the provisions of [1.21.384.1](/DCRMR/title/Title-proper/#1.21.384.1), and include a note indicating that they were “possibly intended to be separated.”
+<a name="1.21.385.1">1.21.385.1</a> If there are two or more manifestations printed on a single sheet and each has its own publication, distribution, etc., statement, or there is other conclusive evidence that they were intended to be separately issued, make a separate description for each manifestation that was intended to be issued separately.
+Include a formal “With” note in each record indicating that the manifestations were printed on a single sheet and that they were “intended to be separated” (see [Issued with, 9.34.3.1](/DCRMR/additional-notes/Issued-with/#9.34.3.1)).
+If there are two or more manifestations printed on a single sheet giving the appearance that they were possibly intended to be separated, but there is no conclusive evidence that this is the case, follow the provisions of [1.21.384.1](/DCRMR/title/Title-proper/#1.21.384.1), and always make a [Note on manifestation](/DCRMR/additional-notes/Note-on-manifestation/) indicating that they were “possibly intended to be separated.”

 ## 1.21.39 Access points for title proper